4rft5/NavidroFM/README.md

   ```
 3. Configure playlist variables

-   Playlists all default to enabled with `true` but can be disabled with `false`.
+   Playlists all default to false but can be enabled with `"true"` (See below).

+   3.1 LastFM

    The default track count for both Recommended playlists defaults to 25, Library is 50.

-   3.1 LastFM
    ```
       LASTFM_USERNAME: username
       RECOMMENDED: "true"